One thing every human being will experience is aging. No matter how long you live, you will grow older, and for some, that can be a very long life.

 - Stay active and engaged.
 This may mean taking up a new hobby, joining book clubs or volunteering your time to a cause you’re passionate about.
 Staying active will help keep your mind sharp and ward off depression.

 - Don’t be afraid to ask for help when you need it.
 There are many resources available to older adults, so don’t hesitate to reach out if you’re struggling.
-With a little effort, you can make aging alone a little less daunting.
+With a little effort, you can prepare so you can make aging alone a little less daunting.

 The lesson here for younger generations is to appreciate their parents and grandparents while they still can.
 They won’t be around forever, and the time spent with them is precious.
 One day, you may find yourself in their shoes, aging alone without family to rely on.